 Academic Engagement: Dr. Jörn Bühring is currently engaged in advancing a research culture in Design Economies that is collaborative, innovative, and highly impact focsued.
 This collaborative approach brings academia, designers, and business stakeholders together to develop high-impact design knowledge, concepts, and solutions.
 To this end, Dr. Bühring is the convener of the School of Design’s Design Economies research theme; furthermore, he leads SD's Ignite Innovation program specifically aimed at fostering Industry-University collaboration through tailored program initiatives.
 Dr. Bühring is Subject Leader for SD5202, lecturing in products and services innovation development; SD5173 Capstone Reflective Thesis, and SD5001 Innovation Tools for Strategic Design.
 Other subjects include SD5104 Branding: From Local to Global Strategies, and SD5406 Design Experience.
-Dr. Bühring also acts as coach for Master students and their individual Capstone Thesis projects.
-Dr. Bühring is also a PhD Chief Supervisor.
+Dr. Bühring also acts as coach for Master students and their individual Capstone Thesis projects, and as a PhD Chief Supervisor.

-Research Focus: Dr. Bühring's main research explores design foresight (futures thinking), vision and fiction techniques as emerging thought-processes within Strategic Design and Management.
+Research Focus: Dr. Bühring's main research explores design foresight (futures thinking), vision and fiction techniques as emerging thought-processes within Strategic Design and Innovation Management.
 Qualified as a Professional Futurist and in Foresight (University of Houston), he is a full member of the "World Futures Studies Federation" (www.wfsf.org).
-Dr. Bühring has conducted futures research in, e.g. luxury hospitality (2020), and omni-chanel retail (2020).
-With focus on the Financial Services sector as a core pilar of the economy, he leds several design project initiatives that explore wealth management futures from Millennial perspectives (2020, 2030).
+Dr. Bühring has conducted futures research in, e.g. luxury hospitality (2020), and omni-channel retail (2020).
+With focus on the Financial Services sector as a core pillar of the economy, he leads several design project initiatives that explore wealth management futures from Millennial perspectives (2020, 2030).
 Engaigng with experts from industry and academia, Dr. Bühring research based on Delphi techniqes explored preferable futures into Wealth Management and Private Banking to the year 2030 (Greater China).
 From this body of work, animatied futures scenarios and concepts were produced into animated motion videos (2030).
 Developing Design Foresight techniques and appraches, a current project is focused on Greater China Public Transportation Futures (2030), which is supported by the ARUP Group.